-- 3.20 Complainants should be aware that it may be necessary for Ofgem to disclose information provided to the person complained about or to other parties connected to the subject matter complained about.
-Where information is confidential or the complainant does not wish it to be disclosed, this should be made clear. - 3.21 Even where information is marked as confidential or the complainant does not wish it to be disclosed, there may still be circumstances in which its disclosure is required.
+- 3.23 Complainants should be aware that it may be necessary for Ofgem to disclose information provided to the person complained about or to other parties connected to the subject matter complained about.
+Where information is confidential or the complainant does not wish it to be disclosed, this should be made clear. - 3.24 Even where information is marked as confidential or the complainant does not wish it to be disclosed, there may still be circumstances in which its disclosure is required.
 Information provided, including personal information, may be subject to publication or disclosure in accordance with the Freedom of Information Act (FOIA) 2000.
-In its handling of information, Ofgem will act in accordance with its obligations

-- under the Data Protection Act (DPA) 1998 and section 105 of the Utilities Act 2000. - 3.22 If you consider that information you provide should be treated in confidence, please provide the reasons when submitting the information to Ofgem.
+In its handling of information, Ofgem will act in accordance with its obligations under the Data Protection Act (DPA) 1998. - 3.25 If you consider that information you provide should be treated in confidence, please provide the reasons when submitting the information to Ofgem.
 Ofgem will consider your request in accordance with the FOIA and DPA legislation and will consult with the complainant before making a decision on disclosure.